-As of September 30, 2018, we have five dedicated employees for business development in our pharmaceutical segment.
+As of September 30, 2018, our Chief Business Officer leads a team of five dedicated employees for business development in our pharmaceutical segment.
 With the importance of the segment, it has been historically closely supported by our CEO due to his network with different pharmaceutical partners, as well as the appreciation of his knowledge of rare diseases by the industry.
 We anticipate growing our team to support the growing number of partnership opportunities.